airbytehq/terraform-provider-airbyte/docs/resources/source_oracle.md

 - `connection_data` (Attributes) Connect data that will be used for DB connection (see [below for nested schema](#nestedatt--configuration--connection_data))
 - `jdbc_url_params` (String) Additional properties to pass to the JDBC URL string when connecting to the database formatted as 'key=value' pairs separated by the symbol '&'. (example: key1=value1&key2=value2&key3=value3).
 - `password` (String) The password associated with the username.
+- `port` (Number) Default: 1521
+Port of the database.
+Oracle Corporations recommends the following port numbers:
+1521 - Default listening port for client connections to the listener.
+2484 - Recommended and officially registered listening port for client connections to the listener using TCP/IP with SSL
 - `schemas` (List of String) The list of schemas to sync from.
 Defaults to user.
 Case sensitive.
 - `tunnel_method` (Attributes) Whether to initiate an SSH tunnel before connecting to the database, and if so, which kind of authentication to use. (see [below for nested schema](#nestedatt--configuration--tunnel_method))